 - Wheat bran.
 Some “natural” folks say that wheat bran helps carry worms out of the horses, like some sort of intestinal bellhop.
 However, good research has show that bran doesn’t change the character of the horse’s feces at all.
 It doesn’t prevent colic either, I’m sorry to say.

 - Wheat germ oil may be said to “discourage” tapeworms.
-Discouraging them from doing exactly what isn’t clear.
+Discouraging them from doing exactly what isn’t clear: they actually seem rather irrepressible, biologically speaking.
 Unless the tapeworms were to be not only discouraged, but totally depressed to the point of wanting to end it all, wheat germ oil won’t make any difference in a horse’s parasite load.

 3. Herbs – While some folks get their herbs in convenient buckets, in many places around the world, plants are fed to horses and other large animals in an effort to control their internal parasites.
 Unfortunately, that’s not necessarily because they’re so effective – the main reasons that people use plants to try to control their animals’ internal parasites is that plants are accessible, easy to prepare and administer, and they cost very little.
 It gives them something to do, as well, I suppose.